What to do in the garden in August

 Feed and Water next year's flowers

-Ericaceous shrubs such as Camellias and Rhododendrons are forming their flower buds ready for next spring's display.
-If August is dry, it can reduce the number and size of the buds, water well to avoid this.
+If you have time, ericaceous shrubs such as Camellias and Rhododendrons are forming their flower buds ready for next spring's display.
+A dry August can reduce the number and size of the buds, water well to avoid this.
 If you have not fed the ericaceous shrubs catch up by feeding in August and September using a proprietary ericaceous feed.

 Prune hedges